-The top 15 cheap eats in Kensington Market
+15 cheap eats in Kensington Market you need to try

-Kensington Market is full of delicious treasures.
+Kensington Market in Toronto is full of delicious treasures.
 Whether you're craving a mid afternoon snack or a full meal, there's a spot for pretty much all your cravings.

-Here are my picks for some of the best cheap eats in Kensington Market.
+Here's some of the tastiest cheap eats in Kensington Market.